-In case of annual data all the countries of the European Union, as well as other countries of importance in a given topic figure in these tables.
-Tables including interim data refer to the members of the European Union, the EU average, the Euro-zone as well as to the United States of America and Japan, except for table 7.1., entitled Unemployment rate of population aged 15–64, which does not report data for the United States of America and Japan because of limits of comparability.
+Data of international tables refer to all the countries of the European Union in the case of annual data, as well as other countries of importance in a given topic.
+Tables including interim data refer to the members of the European Union, the EU average, the Euro-zone as well as to the United States of America and Japan, except for table 7.1., entitled Unemployment rate of population aged 15–64, which does not report data for the United States and Japan because of limits of comparability.
 Interim data on Hungary are published in line with the internationally harmonized methodology.

 Interim tables mainly include monthly data, except for the following tables containing quarterly data: